LikeDreamwalker/nextjs-mui-zustand-template/README.md

 pnpm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

 ## More

 Feel free to PR and open an issue if you have any suggestions or questions, or other best practices you want to know.
 I will try to update this repo with the latest solutions and best practices.

-You can also get more at [likedreamwalker.space](https://likedreamwalker.space)